linode/docs/docs/security/ssl/ssl-certificates-with-apache-2-on-centos.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'Serve SSL-enabled websites with the Apache 2 web server on CentOS 5 & 6.'
+description: 'Serve SSL-enabled websites with the Apache 2 web server on CentOS.'
-keywords: 'apache ssl,ssl on centos,web server,centos 5, centos 6'
+keywords: 'apache ssl,ssl on centos,web server,centos 5,centos 6,centos 7'
 license: '[CC BY-ND 3.0](http://creativecommons.org/licenses/by-nd/3.0/us/)'
-alias: ['web-servers/apache/ssl-guides/centos/']
+alias: ['web-servers/apache/ssl-guides/centos/','security/ssl/ssl-certificates-with-apache-2-on-centos-5-6']
-modified: Tuesday, November 1st, 2011
+modified: Tuesday, October 21st, 2014
 modified_by:
-  name: Tim Heckman
+  name: Dave Russell
 published: 'Friday, February 26th, 2010'
-title: 'SSL Certificates with Apache 2 on CentOS 5 & 6'
+title: 'SSL Certificates with Apache 2 on CentOS'
 ---

 This guide will assist you with enabling SSL for websites served under the Apache web server.
 We assume you've completed the steps detailed in our [getting started guide](/docs/getting-started/), and that you've successfully set up Apache for serving virtual hosts as outlined in our [Apache 2 installation guide](/docs/web-servers/apache/installation).
 These steps should be performed via an SSH session to your Linode as the root user.